sfeir-open-source/sfeir-school-rxjs/README.md

 # Exercises (Not the tchat)

-To run exercises, you have to go to "exercises" directory, run `npm install` to init the dependancies.
+To run exercises, you have to go to "exercises" directory, run `npm install` to init the dependencies.

-⚠️ You have to use Node 11+ to execute thoses exercises because some of the function used in javascript require node 11.
+⚠️ You have to use Node 11+ to execute thoses exercises because some functions used in JavaScript require node 11.

 ## Run exercises (Not the tchat)